dragonguide/dragonguide/home.md

 #### Community Archives
 - Wayback Machine
 	Periodically takes snapshots of the website.
-Anyone can request a new snapshot by using the [Save Page Now service](https://web.archive.org/save/dragon.guide).
-Make sure to select "Save outlinks" for a complete snapshot.
+Anyone can request a new snapshot by using the [Save Page Now service](https://web.archive.org/save).
+Make sure to enter `dragon.guide` as the URL and select "Save outlinks" for a complete snapshot.
 It is [publically accessible](https://web.archive.org/dragon.guide).

 ### Open license
 Though content may be ressiliant on a technical level, any wisdom contained on this site still risks being lost if it cannot be spread around.
 To encourage and enable this, all content (except where otherwise noted) is licensed under an open license (which one has yet to be determined).
 Though we will do everything in our power to keep the site up until the heat death of the universe, an open license will give anyone the power to take up the torch in case something were to happen.